zuriscript/PapiWrapper/README.md

 ### Include

-To add the Papi Library, copy `cmake/FindPAPI.cmake` and the folder `include/` to your project.
+To add the Papi Library as well `PAPIW`, copy `cmake/FindPAPI.cmake` and the folder `include/` to your project.
 Recommended Cmake setup:

 ```cmake